alexgarzao/sales-data-analyzer/README.md

 After that, all files in "data/in/*.dat" (default) will be interpreted.
 Stats file will be saved on "data/out", and the original file will be moved to "data/proc".
 Besides that anyone could see the logs on the console, all logs are keeped in a log file at "data/log/sda.log".

+## Some design decisions

+* 1 thread per file: In my opinion, there a lot of IO, and just a little of CPU time to process these files.
+With this in mind, it's not necessary split huge file and process in parallel.
+In Linux, AFAIK, if when one file is open, if is passed a "look ahead" option, the OS do some improvements to speed up the file read.
+* Is prepared to huge files?
+In my opinion, yes.
+With these files, the memory consumed to process is proportional to the number of sellers.
+* All the data, during the process, are keeped in memory.
+With this in mind, wasn't necessary to use a DBMS.
+* The size of each record line and each token is proportional to the size of a Java string (INT.MAX)

 ## TO DO

 A lot of things in my mind :-)